gajus/slonik-interceptor-query-cache/README.md

 ## Behavior

-* Does not cache queries inside of a transaction
+* Does not cache queries inside of a transaction.

 ## Cache attributes